wein.plus

 St. Georgen

 The white grape variety was discovered in 2000 in St. Georgen, a district of Eisenstadt in Burgenland (Austria) and named after the place where it was found.
+In 2023, it was given the main name Mater Veltlinis (with now the synonym St. Georgen) as its official designation.
 Stories have long been told here about a supposedly ancient vine on a former vineyard that was cultivated centuries ago.
-Michael Leberl from the association "Dorfblick" and the winegrower Hans Moser followed the traces.
-At the end of May 2000, Leberl found a rosehip bush on the long overgrown Ried Viehtrift, which was used as a vineyard in the Middle Ages and later served as a hat pasture, "and something green was glowing above the bush".
+Michael Leberl from the "Dorfblick" association and the winegrower Hans Moser followed up the traces.
+At the end of May 2000, Leberl found a rosehip bush on the long overgrown Ried Viehtrift, which was used as a vineyard in the Middle Ages and later served as a hat pasture, "and something green glowed above the bush".
 It is a vine that is already several centuries old, of which only this one specimen is known so far.
 Because the vine had been hidden in the undergrowth for a very long time due to lack of light, it was very weakened and had only small leaves the size of thumbnails.

 Voices of our members